 retain talent

-According to Joost Krebbekx, program manager of Innovatiecluster Drachten, a lot of female STEM talent is lost because girls often have no idea what a technical profession entails.
-“By participating in Girlsday with fun workshops, we let the girls experience that technology is fun and that you can use a lot of creativity in it.
-Gone are the days when technology was only for men who got their hands dirty.”
+According to Joost Krebbekx, program manager of Innovatiecluster Drachten, much female STEM talent is lost because girls often have no idea what a technical profession entails. ,,By participating in Girls” Day with fun workshops, we let girls experience that engineering is fun and that you can be creative in it.
+The time that engineering was only for men who made dirty hands is really over.”